-Project Description
+Project Description:

 Full proposals must follow the PAPPG guidelines for the Project Description.
-The Project Description must include solicitation-specific subsections with the following headings: 1.
-Past Contributions, 2.
-Research Approach and Research Plan, 3.
-Track Relevance, 4.
-Outcomes, and 5.
-Diversity, Equity, and Inclusion Plan, with levels of detail to match the selected track.
+The Project Description must include five solicitation-specific subsections with the following headings: Past Contributions, Research Approach and Research Plan, Track Relevance, Outcomes, and Broadening Participation Plan, with levels of detail to match the selected track.
+Proposals that do not include the solicitation-specific subsection with headings as described here will be returned without review.

 The solicitation-specific subsections are in addition to the requirements specified in the PAPPG (separate sections labeled "Broader Impacts" and "Results from Prior NSF support").
 The Project Description must not exceed the 15-page limit.
 See section VI, Additional Solicitation Specific Review Criteria for more detail.